ChrisMisan/tinyML/README.md

 CBOR lends itself fantastically as a transport medium for model weights, whilst the C++ implementation of linear algebra tools and the Multi-Layer Perceptron should make this process accessible in even the most constrained edge IoT training environment.

 This project demonstrates the desired functionality through reading and writing to File Streams.
-You can easily repurpose the available `read_network()` and `save_network(mlp_t& network)` to send and receive data over your target transport media.
+You can easily repurpose the available `save_to_file(...)` and `load_from_file(...)` to save and load network.

 In order test the Federated Learning approach you need to set up your central unit to receive weights from edge devices, combine those and resend them back to all nodes in your IoT network.